jianjianhx/java-for-everyone/ch14/self-check.md

 15. The merge sort algorithm processes an array by recursively processing two halves.
 Describe a similar recursive algorithm for computing the sum of all elements in an array.

     Summing all elements by adding the sums of two halves.

+## 14.5 Analyzing the Merge Sort Algorithm

+16. Given the timing data for the merge sort algorithm in the table at the beginning of this section, how long would it take to sort an array of 100,000 values?

+    (100,000 * log(100,000)) / (10,000 * log(10,000)) = 10 * 5 / 4 = 12.5.
+So approximately 12.5 times as long as it takes to sort 10,000 values, which is 12.5 * 40 = 500 milliseconds.

+17. If you double the size of an array, how much longer will the merge sort algorithm take to sort the new array?

+    (2n * log(2n)) / (n * log(n))